FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Time Evolution of Disks

+Similar to Blizzard, The \MoreActive~ systems tend to show more chaotic evolution and tend to be thicker on average.
+Cyclone's inner disk goes through periods of thickening and thinning, and shows higher aspect ratios at larger radii.
+Hurricane shows very high aspect ratios throughout its evolution.
+However, by $z=0$, it has a relatively thin inner disk, as reflected by its high rotational support seen in Fig.~\ref{fig:disorder_evolution}.
+Squall tends to have a thicker disk at all radii that varies strongly with redshift.

 Fig.~\ref{fig:iCGM_virialization} shows the corresponding mass-weighted mean CGM temperatures for these systems, normalized to the virial temperature.
 Generally speaking, the three \LessActive~systems show hotter inner CGMs close to their respective virial temperatures by $z=0$, while the three \MoreActive~systems have cooler inner CGMs.
 The mean temperature of the inner CGM is expected to be lower in the \MoreActive~systems, since they have more cold material in their CGM, by definition. \citet{Stern21} found, in a different set of simulations, that there is a correlation between inner CGM temperature approaching the virial temperature and the formation of thin disks, which they refer to as ``inner CGM virialization."
-Here, we do not claim that inner CGM temperatures near the virial temperature imply that the galaxies have virialized their inner CGM --- \citet{lochhaas21} found that the FOGGIE galaxies are far out of virial equilibrium in the inner CGM near $z=0$ because there are significant non-thermal gas motions driving the total energy content of the system to large values that are not balanced by the gravitational potential energy.
+Here, we do not claim that inner CGM temperatures near the virial temperature imply that the galaxies have virialized their inner CGM --- \citet{lochhaas21} found that the FOGGIE galaxies are far out of virial equilibrium in the inner CGM near $z=0$ because significant non-thermal gas motions are driving the total energy content of the system to large values that are not balanced by the gravitational potential energy.
 However, there appears to be a correlation between whether a system is \LessActive~or \MoreActive~ and the thickness of its disk, but not with halo or disk mass, implying local environmental effects including CGM gas mass and temperature have influences on thin disk formation.

 We discuss two edge cases within each category: Blizzard and Cyclone.
 Near $z=0$, Blizzard's inner CGM drops below the virial temperature.
 This is likely due to the destruction of the polar ring and subsequent pollution of the CGM with cold dense gas (see Sec.~\ref{sec:blizzard_time_evolution}).
 This is reflected in Fig.~\ref{fig:thin_disks}, which shows Blizzard's disk beginning to flare at later times.
-Contrarily, Cyclone's inner CGM is just approaching its virial temperature near $z=0$, so it may form a thin disk in the future as it continues to evolve along this continuum.
+Contrarily, Cyclone's inner CGM is just approaching its virial temperature near $z=0$, so it is likely to continue to settle in the future as it continues to evolve along this continuum.